Best Internet for Rural Manitoba 2026 – Valley Fiber, Starlink & More

 Manitoba’s rural fibre champion

 Valley Fiber is the success story rural Manitoba needed.
-Founded in 2016 in Winkler, they’ve invested over $300 million to bring genuine fibre-optic internet to communities the big telecoms ignored.
-By 2026, they’ll serve 220+ communities across the province, and they’re still expanding.
+Founded in 2016 in Winkler, they have invested over $328 million to bring genuine fibre-optic internet to communities the big telecoms ignored.
+By 2026, they serve 220+ communities across the province, and they are still expanding aggressively.

 What makes Valley Fiber special?
-Dedicated fibre your line runs directly from their network to your home, so speeds don’t drop when your neighbor starts streaming.
+Dedicated fibre — your line runs directly from their network to your home, so speeds do not drop when your neighbour starts streaming.
 They guarantee symmetrical speeds (same upload as download), which matters for video calls and working from home.
 Plus, their support is 24/7 and based right here in Manitoba.

-They also offer Valley Fiber TV (including 4K sports channels) and home phone, so you can bundle everything with one local provider.
+They also offer Valley Fiber TV (including 4K sports channels), home phone service with international calling options, and an eero mesh WiFi system included with installs, so you can bundle everything with one local provider.

 Valley Fiber Internet Plans (Estimated)